Neural network optimal feedback control with enhanced closed loop stability: Optimal feedback design with -QRnet and -QRnet architectures

 \subsection{Model training}

 Once a set of training data is available, the next step is training -- i.e. data-driven optimization.
-If we denote the model parameters by $\bm \theta$ (i.e. the weights and biases of the NN), then the NN is trained by solving
+If we denote the model parameters by $\bm \theta$ (i.e. the weights and biases of the NN), then the NN is trained by minimizing a mean squared error loss function: